 Doing international business is no longer a big deal.
 It's all part of our modern global economy.
-But it can have an impact on your insurance.
+But it can have an impact on your professional indemnity (PI) insurance.

-Or, more accurately, your insurance can have an impact on how (or if) you do international business.
+Or, more accurately, your professional indemnity insurance can have an impact on how you do international business.
 Or even if you should be doing it.

 Your insurance is subject to two different types of 'limits': geography and jurisdiction.